visit/citybreak-online-doc/_includes/template.md

 _NOTE: Consultning or troubleshooting a tempate will be debited with standard hour rate._

 ### Optional functionality
-Language select feature (if multiple languages are configured for the specific guide and a span with id attribute ‘cb_replace_languages_select’ is encountered).
+Language select feature (if multiple languages are configured for the specific guide and a span with id attribute ``cb_replace_languages_select`` is encountered).

 ### Features
 Relative href/src rewriting.